Shift3/standards-and-practices/server-side/security/jwt/README.md

 ### Using Meta Data Header in Client
 Setting and reading a meta data header is not required, but can be used to improve the user experience.

 The client should contain a service providing a single point where all http requests are routed.
-As the request come in, a service can be used to set a value to the contents of the header.
+As the requests come in, a service can be used to set a value to the contents of the header.
 This information can then be used to update the user interface to match user information and permissions as they are changed.

 ```js
 const mData = res.headers.get('m-data');